Austria parliament starts investigation into Hypo bank collapse

 Hypo has cost Austrian taxpayers 5.5 billion euros ($6.46 billion), with billions more to come as a rump “bad bank” winds down assets left after it sold its Balkans and domestic units.

-The probe may be especially sensitive for the conservative People’s Party, whose finance ministers were in charge when Hypo was nationalized and while Austria let Hypo’s problems fester.
+The probe may be especially sensitive for the conservative People’s Party, whose finance ministers were in charge when Hypo was nationalised and while Austria let Hypo’s problems fester.

-The government, a coalition between the Social Democrats and the People’s Party, decided only last year to wind Hypo down rather than let it go bust, an option opposition parties favor.
+The government, a coalition between the Social Democrats and the People’s Party, decided only last year to wind Hypo down rather than let it go bust, an option opposition parties favour.

 Hearings could start as early as next month.

-Austria nationalized Hypo in 2009, buying it from German lender BayernLB to avoid a collapse that would have sent shock waves through the region a year after Lehman Brothers went bust.
+Austria nationalised Hypo in 2009, buying it from German lender BayernLB to avoid a collapse that would have sent shock waves through the region a year after Lehman Brothers went bust.

 Austrian officials have insisted they had no choice but to take over Hypo.
 Otherwise, they say, around 20 billion euros in state debt guarantees would have suddenly come due if BayernLB followed through on threats to let Hypo go under.